enigma-io/generator-enigma/README.md

 The [Jasmine 2](http://jasmine.github.io/2.0/introduction.html) test runner is included by default, as a part of the [Jest](https://facebook.github.io/jest/) unit testing framework.

+Jest's [automocking functionality](https://facebook.github.io/jest/docs/automatic-mocking.html) is disabled in `jest.setup.js`.
+We've found this dramatically reduces the complexity of writing tests, but you can choose to enable it if desired by commenting out the `jest.autoMockOff()` line.

-It is possible to collect coverage via Jest, by including the following in your package.json's "jest" property:
+To collect coverage information, include the following in your package.json's "jest" property:

 ```json
 "collectCoverage": true,